Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

-The basic idea for the algorithm design and convergence analysis is similar to that of the previous section: to bound the norm of projected gradient by distances $x_i - x_i^*$, $i=0, \ldots, s$.
-The overarching picture of our analysis is analogous to the discussion around \cref{eq:xs_norm_bound_unconstrained}--\cref{eq:gradS_estimate_unconstrained} in the previous section, with gradients replaced by projected gradients.
-Indeed, in \cref{pro:grad_dist_relation} later we will show a result that is analogous to the gradient-norm-to-distance relationship in \cref{eq:xs_norm_bound_unconstrained}.
+Similar to the previous section, the basic idea for the design of algorithm for the constrained setting is to bound the norm of projected gradient by distances $x_i - x_i^*$, $i=0, \ldots, s$.
+The overarching picture of our analysis is analogous to the discussion around \eqref{eq:xs_norm_bound_unconstrained}--\eqref{eq:gradS_estimate_unconstrained} in the previous section, with gradients replaced by projected gradients.
+Indeed, in Proposition~\ref{pro:grad_dist_relation} we will show a result that is analogous to the gradient-norm-to-distance relationship in \eqref{eq:xs_norm_bound_unconstrained}.
 The proposition is the consequence of a few properties of (perturbed) gradient mappings in the following lemma.

 \vgap

 \begin{lem} For any $x, \xu\in\R^n$ and $\eta>0$, $\sigma\ge0$, we have the following properties for the (perturbed) gradient mappings:

 Moreover, if $x^{++}:=x^{++}(\eta, \sigma, \xu; x)$ satisfies